khaledh/bitflow/16_loading_tasks_from_disk_p1.md

-# Loading Tasks from Disk
+# Loading Tasks from Disk &mdash; Part 1

-To further decouple tasks from the kernel, we're going to compile them separately, create a partial disk image from their object output, and store them in the overall disk image after the kernel image.
+To further decouple tasks from the kernel, we're going to compile them separately, create a binary from their object output, and store them in the overall disk image after the kernel binary.

 But before we get to that point, we'll need to write a simple disk driver that knows how to talk to the disk controller to load disk sectrs into memory.
 We were able to do this in real mode through a BIOS interrupt, but in protected mode we're on our own.
 Let's first learn what the disk interface looks like.